gipplab/texvc-ocaml/Readme.md

 # texvc (ocaml)

-This repository preserves the ocaml code of the texvc component that was used to render mathematical formulae in Wikipedia between 2001 and 2016.
+This repository preserves the `ocaml` code of the `texvc` component that was used to render mathematical formulae in Wikipedia between 2001 and 2016.

-For more information on texvc and its replacements please refere to the following publications:
+For more information on `texvc` and its replacements, please refer to the following publications:

 * [Moritz Schubotz, Alan P. Sexton:
 <b>A Smooth Transition to Modern mathoid-based Math Rendering in Wikipedia with Automatic Visual Regression Testing.</b> FM4M/MathUI/ThEdu/DP/WIP@CIKM 2016: 132-145](https://dblp.org/rec/html/conf/cikm/SchubotzS16)